Thermodynamic and observational implications of black holes in toroidal geometry: Thermodynamics Quantities of Torus-like BH Through the Corrected Entropies

 In this section, we examine the impact of entropies that incorporate the logarithmic corrections, such as exponential and Rényi entropy, to analyze the thermodynamic quantities of the Torus-like BH.
 Before delving into our analysis of thermodynamic quantities, we first discuss the entropy frameworks that we utilize in this study.
 The Hawking-Bekenstein formula establishes the fundamental link between BH entropy and the surface area of its event horizon.
 Mathematically, it is expressed as

-where $\mathcal{A}=4\pi r^{2}_\mathrm{e}$ presents the area of the horizon and $G$ is the gravitational constant.
+where $\mathcal{A}=4\pi^{2} r^{2}_\mathrm{e}$ presents the area of the horizon \cite{Feng:2021vey}, which is different from the spherical case, and $G$ is the gravitational constant.
+We mention here that this distinction is quite crucial for maintaining consistent thermodynamic parameters, such as entropy and volume, since the geometric factor $4\pi^{2}$ corresponds to the $S^{\star}\times S^{\star}$ horizon topology \cite{Ali:2023pyv} that we employ consistently in our thermodynamic analysis.
 The standard semiclassical expression for BH entropy is believed to be altered by quantum gravity, notably through exponential corrections that arise naturally in frameworks like non-local gravity, string theory, and quantum statistical approaches.
 Such exponential terms capture non-perturbative contributions and reveal crucial details about the microscopic framework of the spacetime.
 Furthermore, these terms may enhance the study of thermodynamic stability, phase transitions, and singularity resolution, effectively associating classical BH thermodynamics with foundational features of quantum gravity.
 In this perspective, by following the same methodology as described in Ref.~\cite{ghosht}, the expression for the exponential corrected entropy can be written as

-where $l^{2}_{p}=~1,~\mathcal{A}=4\pi{r^{2}_\mathrm{e}}$ and $\nabla=\frac{\ln{2}}{2\pi}$.
+where $l^{2}_{p}=~1,~\mathcal{A}=4\pi^{2}{r^{2}_\mathrm{e}}$ and $\nabla=\frac{\ln{2}}{2\pi}$.
 By inserting these values, one can easily derive the following form of exponential corrected entropy

 Constantino Tsallis developed non-extensive entropy as a generalization of Boltzmann-Gibbs entropy, making it suitable for analyzing systems that exhibit non-linear behavior and strong sensitivity to initial conditions.
 Whereas Boltzmann-Gibbs entropy is based on the proportional scaling of entropy with system size, non-extensive entropy addresses situations in which this scaling principle is violated.
 For example, the gravitational systems like stars, BHs, and galaxies, where the long-range nature of gravity leads to correlations between particles over large distances, violate the additive property assumed in Boltzmann-Gibbs entropy.
 The concept of non-extensive entropy is extensively utilized in statistical mechanics, cosmology, and theoretical physics, notably in contexts involving fractal structures, memory phenomena, or long-range forces \cite{Odintsov:2023qfj}.
 Mathematically, the R\'{e}nyi entropy can be expressed as